canonical/dqlite/README.md

 -------

-The dqlite library is released under a slightly modified version of LGPLv3, that includes a copyright exception letting users to statically link the library code in their project and release the final work under their own terms.
+The dqlite library is released under a slightly modified version of LGPLv3, that includes a copyright exception allowing users to statically link the library code in their project and release the final work under their own terms.
 See the full [license](https://github.com/canonical/dqlite/blob/LICENSE) text.